kquist/DoubleML-Python/ML2Estimator_documentation.md

         second_order_terms: boolean, optional (default=False)
         	If set to true, then the machine learning method uses both all of the regressors included in X, and their second order terms (each regressor squared and interactive effects).
+		verbose: boolean, optional (default=True).
+			If set to true, then the beta and standard error results will be printed
+		standard_errors: string, optional (default="White")
+			Options:
+				-"Normal": results in normal standard errors
+				-"White": results in heteroskedasticity robust standard errors as in White 1980
+				-"Mackinnon": results in alternative heteroskedasticity robust standard errors as in Mackinnnon and White 1985

+- interactive_estimate(self,X,y,d,test_size,normalize, second_order_terms, drop_zero_divide, modify_zero_divide,verbose): This method is the implementation of the double machine learning interactive estimation explained in Chernozhukov et. al. This method returns the class with the beta estimate stored in self.Interactive_beta and the standard errorstored in self.interactive_se

+		X: mxn numpy array where m is the number of observations and n is the number of regressors.
+		y: numpy row vector of length m where y[i] corresponds to x[:,i]
+		d: numpyrow vector of length m where d[i] corresponds to x[:,i] test_size : float, int (default=.5)
+        	If float, should be between 0.0 and 1.0 and represent the proportion of the dataset to include in the test split.
+If int, represents the absolute number of test samples.
+If None, the value is automatically set to the complement of the train size.
+        	If train size is also None, test size is set to 0.25.
+        normalize: boolean, optional (default=True).
+        	If set to true, each regressor is normalized to have a standard deviation of 1 across the sample.
+        	This is strongly recommended for both lasso and ridge methods
+        second_order_terms: boolean, optional (default=False)
+        	If set to true, then the machine learning method uses both all of the regressors included in X, and their second order terms (each regressor squared and interactive effects).
         drop_zero_divide: boolean, optional (default=False).
         	If the actual value of d_out[i] is 1 but the predicted value of dhat[i] is 0 (or visa versa), then the interactive estimate will necessarily have a divide by zero error.If drop_zero_divide